suneelpatel/Data-Analysis-using-Python/README.md

 #### (g) Kurtosis
 In probability theory and statistics, kurtosis is a measure of the "tailedness" of the probability distribution of a real-valued random variable.

+## Information Gain and Entropy

+### Information Gain:
+* Information is a measure of facts
+* Information gain is the ratio of factual information, to uncertain information
+* Is signifies a reduction is entropy or uncertain

+### Entropy:
+#### What is Entropy?
+* In the most layman terms, Entropy is nothing but the measure of disorder or uncertainty (You can think of it as a measure of purity as well) the goal of machine learning models and Data Scientists in general is to reduce uncertainty.
+* We sometimes need to choose the options which have high information gain and low entropy while taking crucial decision
+##### Example: We are certain that flight 3 p.m., but uncertain regarding the exact time to reach airport

+##### Confusion Matrix:
+A confusion matrix is a table that is often used to describe the performance of a classification model (or “classifier”) on set of test data for which the true value are known:
+* Confusion matrix represents a tabular presentation of Actual Vs Predict Value
+* You can calculate the accuracy of your model with:

+          (True Positive + True Negative) / (True Positive + True Negative + False Positive + False Negative)

+#### Example:
+* There are two possible predicted classes: “yes” and “no”
+* The classifier made a total of 165 predictions
+* Out of those 165 cases, the classifier predicted “yes” 110 times, and “no” 55 times
+* In reality, 105 patients in the sample have the disease, and 60 patient do not

+##### (A): Type I Error: We predict yes, but they don’t actually have the disease (Also known as Type I Error)

+##### (B): Type II Error: We predict No, but they actually do have the disease (Also known as Type II Error)

+### Sensitivity:
+* Sensitivity (also called the true positive rate, the recall, or probability of detection in some fields) measures the proportion of positives that are correctly identified
+* In probability notation:

+                              Sensitivity = TRUE POSITIVE / (TRUE POSITIVE + FALSE NEGATIVE)

+### Specificity:
+* Specificity (also called the true negative rate) measures the proportion of negatives that are correctly identified as such (e.g. the percentage of healthy people who are correctly identified as not having the condition)
+* In probability notation:

+                              Specificity = TRUE NEGATIVE / (TRUE NEGATIVE + FALSE POSITIVE)